irfanihbro/irfanihbro/README.md

 <br>

-I'm **Irfan Anshari**, an audiophile, left-handed guitarist and tech & art enthusiast from Banjarmasin, Indonesia 🇮🇩.
+Hi, I'm **Irfan Anshari**, an audiophile, left-handed guitarist and tech & art enthusiast from Banjarmasin, Indonesia 🇮🇩.
 Currently a student majoring in **Computer and Telecommunication Network Engineering** at **SMK Negeri 1 Banjarmasin**. <br><br>

 🧠 **Things I Like:**

-- 💻 Gaming, Coding, Networking, Servers, and Linux shenanigans
+- 💻 Gaming, Coding, Networking, Servers, Guitar slinging, and Linux shenanigans
 - 🎨 Digital or traditional art
 - 🎸 Rock & Metal music (A7X supremacy rahhh 🤘)
 - ⚙️ Automotive and photography